Equidistribution in Higher Codimension for Holomorphic Endomorphisms of $\mathbb{P}^k$: The Proof of

-We modify Lemma 2.3.8 in \cite{superpotentials} as below.
-By continuity (for example, Corollary in p.147 in ~\cite{Demailly}), without loss of generality, we may assume that $R$ and $U$ are smooth.
+We modify Lemma 2.3.8 in \cite{superpotentials}.
+From here to Lemma \ref{lem:2310}, the inequalities $\lesssim$ and $\gtrsim$ are up to a constant multiple independent of $s$, $t$, $R$ and $\eps$, $i$, $n$ in $s_{n,i}$, $t_{n,i}$.
+By continuity, we may assume that $R$ and $U$ are smooth.
 We also have that $U_M$ is smooth.